sajao/CrisisLex/src-create/README.md

 **Note:**

+* Ensure that you have tweets belonging to both "on_topic" and "off_topic" classes with respect to the domain of interest.
-* If "--top_div" is set, the script constructs the co-occurance graph among discriminative terms and estimates the maximum weighted independent set on this graph, which is returned.
-To estimate this set we use a greedy that selects at each step the most discriminative terms and remove those that co-occur with them.
+* If "--top_div" is set, the script constructs the co-occurance graph among the discriminative terms and estimates the maximum weighted independent set on this graph, which is returned.
+To estimate this set we use a greedy algorithm that selects at each step the most discriminative terms and remove those that co-occur with them.
 If you are also interested in testing the heuristic based on identifying the minimum weighted coverage set check (Bar-Yehuda and Even 1985) or drop us an email.
 * We recommend to generate the lexicon based on more collections as the script favors terms that frequently appear in multiple collections (e.g., divide your data based on sub-topics).
-* Ensure that you have tweets belonging to both classes you consider (e.g., "on-topic" and "off-topic")

 Requirements & Dependencies
 ---------------------------
-* The input collections are expected to be formated as [CrisisLexT6](https://github.com/sajao/CrisisLex/tree/master/data/CrisisLexT6), i.e., one folder per collection containing a comma separated value (.csv) files with one labeled tweet (as belonging to one of two classes) per line with the following format: tweet id, tweet text, tweet label.
+* The input collections are expected to be formated as [CrisisLexT6](https://github.com/sajao/CrisisLex/tree/master/data/CrisisLexT6), i.e., one folder per collection containing comma separated value (.csv) files with one labeled tweet per line and the following format: tweet id, tweet text, tweet label.
+* To set the labels corresponding to the on_ and off_topic classes, or the size of the lexicon, edit the *config.py* file.
 * For the scripts to work properly, we also recommend to include a similar volume of tweets belonging to the positive (e.g., on-topic) and the negative (e.g., off-topic) classes.
 * Note that only Python 2.7 is supported.
 * The scripts depend on the following external libraries (which you might consider installing in this order):